jacobjoaquin/protoblock/app/README.md

 *pinkglow:* This palette (along with blueglow and greenglow) was developed specifically for *Invisillations*.
 The idea was to simulate a bloom effect without actually using a bloom effect.
 The narrow band of white fades into and through a saturated pink and is surrounded by wide bands of near black, creating a strong *techno* aesthetic, a quality that coincides with the conceptual undertones of the piece.

-Each gradient is designed so that end color resolves with the starting color.
-This allows these 1-diminsional color tables to be looped without any perceivable discontinuity.
+Each gradient is designed so that the end color resolves with the starting color.
+This allows these 1-dimensional color tables to be looped without any perceivable discontinuity.

 ---